 Developing a Parenting Plan

-Developing a parenting plan requires communication with your attorney, and negotiation with your soon to be former spouse.
+Developing a parenting plan requires communication with your attorney and negotiation with your soon-to-be former spouse.
 Collaboration between the parties is usually the most effective and efficient system for developing a plan that everyone can live by.
-A plan that all can agree to saves the cost of litigating the issue, and the incredible headache that can result from a plan the other spouse refuses to stick to.
+A plan that all can agree to saves the cost of litigating the issue and the incredible headache that can result from a plan the other spouse refuses to stick to.

 A parenting plan ensures that all parties understand the expectations involved with: